matxa/holbertonschool-higher_level_programming/0x12-javascript-warm_up/README.md

 <pre>
     <b>const keyword</b> &#9660;

-        - const is similar to let but the only difference is once you can't redeclare const variables.
+        - const is similar to let but the only difference is once declared it you can't redeclare const variables.
-        - const has an exception and that is its true you cant't redeclare a varible, but if const is a an object you can still change it property, with that in mind it's not possible to redeclare a const object.
+        - const has an exception and that is its true you cant't redeclare a varible, but if const is a an object you can still change it property, with that in mind it's not possible to redeclare a const object but its properties.
 </pre>